 Note: Since the operators need to be entered as text between double quotes (">=", ">", "<=", "<>"), we have to use the ampersand symbol (&) to concatenate the operator with the criteria cell.
 If you skip this step, Excel will not be able to understand your formula and will display an error message.

 As you have just seen, using COUNTIF function in Excel is very easy.
 However, the flexibility of the function allows for many criteria, including wildcard characters for partial matching, named ranges, other cell references, and even the use of other Excel functions.
-COUNTIF is truly a powerful function which can be used in a wide selection of real-life situation.
+COUNTIF is truly a powerful function that can be used in a wide selection of real-life situations.

 If you need to count cells with values greater than, less than, or equal to a specific number, all you need to do is add the corresponding operator to the criteria.

 Looking back at our Golden State Warriors example, we can count the number of games where the team scored more than 100 points.
 The formula to achieve this is very simple and uses the

 In this example, I have used the named range

 points_scored (cells C5:C16).
 If you are using manually inserted numbers (instead of a cell reference) you will need to enclose them in quotes